netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 Several low level mechanisms could be defined to fulfill the requirements for efficient client/server txid synchronization.
 This document defines two such mechanisms, the 'etag txid' mechanism ({{sec-etag}}) and the 'last-modified txid' mechanism ({{sec-lm}}).
 However, additional txid mechanisms may be defined in the future.
-Scuh mechanisms have to adhere to the principles defined in {{sec-principles}}.
+Such mechanisms have to adhere to the principles defined in {{sec-principles}}.

 This document is divided into a two